As a website owner, you sure want to have a way to publish eye-catching announcements and stay confident your visitors won’t miss them.

 Creating website announcement bars and slide-ins: a step-by-step guide

 First off, if you’ve never heard of Getsitecontrol before, it works on any website platform and doesn’t require coding.
 So, yes, if you’re on WordPress and you were looking for an announcement plugin, Getsitecontrol is your guy too.
-Just find it in the WordPress plugin repository and install it to your admin dashboard.
+Check out this guide to find out how to install widgets to your WordPress site.

 If you’re using any other website platform, you’ll just need to paste a tiny code snippet before the closing